 Applicants may apply for funding from three different categories.
 Teaching Grants support innovation in the classroom, while the Counseling Grants provides funding for innovative school-wide counseling initiatives.
 Mega Grants offers educators a higher amount of funding to implement larger projects.
 Individual schools may apply for all three grant opportunities in one school year.
+Beginning in the 2019-2020 school year, students in IUSD will now have the opportunity to apply for funding for projects and initiatives that benefit their schools, student bodies, or communities.

 Frequently Asked Questions